 Number of individuals eligible for HCBS who were successfully matched with a QSP with the assistance of a service navigator.

-• Tracking of the referrals began May 4, 2023.
-The number of referrals received from May 4, 2023 - June 13, 2023 is 135.
+• The number of referrals received from June 14, 2023 - December 13, 2023 is 540 and all were successfully matched with a provider.

 Number of referrals received by case management territory through the updated ARDL centralized intake process.